CommonAccord/Cmacc-Source/Doc/G/Agt-Cooperate-CmA/Demo/Acme-Quake/4-Consult/0.md

 Misc.Entire.Past.sec=The {_parties} terminate their {NDA.Doc.Ti} dated {NDA.EffectiveDate.YMD}, and replace it with the terms of this {Doc.Ti}, including the terms of {Relate.Conf.Xref}.
 The {Cooperate.Doc.Ti} dated {Cooperate.EffectiveDate.YMD} continues and is not replaced.
 In the event of any conflict, the terms of this {Doc.Ti} have priority over the terms of the {Cooperate.Doc.Ti}.

-//=They "transclude" a Cooperation Agreement form.
-(The form could be further developed in a collaboration convened by the IACCM.)
+//=They reference the Consulting Agreement form.

 =[G/Agt-Cooperate-CmA/Form/-Consult/0.md]

-//=They reference the two prior agreements:
+//=They reference the two prior agreements because they make reference to them:

 Cooperate.=[G/Agt-Cooperate-CmA/Demo/Acme-Quake/2-Cooperate/0.md]